 Why We Created the Cypress Migrator

-When the Protractor EOL was announced last year, we began developing resources and tools to help the community make a smooth transition to Cypress.
+When the Protractor EOL was announced, we began developing resources and tools to help the community make a smooth transition to Cypress.
 We started with the Protractor Migration Guide followed shortly by our official Angular Schematic.

 In addition, we wanted to provide an interactive tool for users migrating their tests from other frameworks.
 We wanted something that could be used alongside our documentation to encourage learning the Cypress APIs.
 This is our first attempt at that tool.